By Dr Christine Merrell

 Dr Christine Merrell is Director of Research at the Centre for Evaluation and Monitoring at Durham University.

-The full research paper, ‘A longitudinal study of the association between inattention, hyperactivity and impulsivity and children’s academic attainment at age 11’(Link to be confirmed), by C. Merrell et al. is published in Learning and Individual Differences, Volume 48 (2016).
+The full research paper, ‘A longitudinal study of the association between inattention, hyperactivity and impulsivity and children’s academic attainment at age 11’, by C. Merrell et al. is published in Learning and Individual Differences, Volume 48 (2016).

 The research-based guide for teachers on Working with Difficult Children in Primary School is free to download.